Nyakult/S19-aamlp/README.md

 The repository is for AAMLP term project.

 PixelCNN model to generate music in this repository.
+Result still noisy, trying new feature engineering and loss function.

 See [GAN to generate vocal music](https://github.com/BigT0e/GANs-for-generating-songs) here.